 - usually be wearing something with the Scope logo on it.

 Find out if our fundraisers are collecting in your area.
-Download our list of postcode areas we are operating in for April (PDF 488KB).
+Download our list of postcode areas we are operating (PDF 482KB).

 Our fundraising agencies